 The course was initially approved by a University Validation Panel in 2011.
-The Panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other Universities and the relevance to employers.
-Periodic Course Review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
+The panel included internal peers from the University, academic(s) from another university and a representative from industry.
+This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.

-The course is monitored each year by the Faculty to ensure it is running effectively of the course and that issues which might affect the student experience have been appropriately addressed.
-To evaluate the effectiveness of the course staff will consider evidence about the course, including the outcomes from each Course Committee, evidence of student progression and achievement and the reports from External Examiners, to evaluate the effectiveness of the course.
-The Annual Monitoring Sub-Committee considers the Faculty action plans resulting from this process and the outcomes are reported to the Academic Council, which has overall responsibility for the maintenance of quality and standards in the University.
+The course is also monitored each year by the College to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
+Staff will consider evidence about the course, including the evidence of student surveys, student progression and achievement and reports from external examiners, in order to evaluate the effectiveness of the course.